 The protagonist has free control over its movements while in midair, and how high it can jump is determined by how much the ground is currently jiggling underneath it.

 Alone, the protagonist can't jump very high at all as seen with the jelly physics freezing at the end of The Very Definitely Final Dungeon as well as setting the DECAY value from the 100% Completion reward to zero.
 For the latter, it's very difficult, if not downright impossible, to explore entire levels without the ground being bouncy.

 Last Lousy Point: Finding all 31 houses.
-There is no indication if you have all of them in a given area, and there's currently no guides avaliable either.
-This can be especially nasty since...
+There's no indication if you have all of them in a given area, and to make it worse, 6 of them can end up Lost Forever.